Lu Yen-hsun

-Lu Yen-hsun (盧彥勳; born 14 August 1983) is a Taiwanese retired tennis player, who goes by the nickname Rendy Lu.
+Lu Yen-hsun (盧彥勳; born 14 August 1983) is a Taiwanese tennis coach and a former player, who goes by the nickname Rendy Lu.

 He won the most titles on the ATP Challenger Tour in tennis history.
 His favorite surface is hardcourt, though several of his ATP Tour career highlights came on grass, including reaching the quarterfinals of the 2010 Wimbledon Championships.

 Juniors

 Lu was an accomplished junior player, reaching as high as No. 3 in the ITF junior singles rankings in February 2001 (and No. 9 in doubles).
 In his junior career, he compiled a singles win–loss record of 80–37 (63–34 in doubles) and defeated a handful of future ATP stars, including Robin Söderling, Mario Ančić, and Philipp Kohlschreiber.

 His result in Junior Grand Slam events are as follows: